Po Leung Kuk Museum

 The Spirit of Hong Kong

 Located in the headquarters of Po Leung Kuk in Causeway Bay, Po Leung Kuk Museum is dedicated to the preservation and promotion of the charity’s cultural heritage.
-Through exhibitions, seminars and workshops, the Museum shares its century-long historical episodes to public through precious collections and unveils the Kuk’s connection with the Hong Kong society.
+The Museum shares its century-long historical episodes through precious collections and unveils the Kuk’s connection with the Hong Kong society.

 We aim to promote appreciation of Po Leung Kuk's